 Bringing a newborn home with a dog can be a daunting and scary task.
 My German Shepherd, Skye, joined our family the very year my husband and I moved in together.
 She is 10 years old now and very much a well loved family member.
-As much as I feel like I know and trust her, she is a still an animal and has the potential to be dangerous, so I did a lot of research and consulted a dog behavior expert whilst pregnant.
+As much as I feel like I know and trust her, she is a still an animal and has the potential to be dangerous so I did a lot of research and consulted a dog behavior expert whilst pregnant to discuss safe interactions between babies and dogs.
 I had 6 months to plan and the things I learned and steps I took made me feel more confident about bringing a newborn home with a dog.

 - Be aware that a dog can tell your emotions.
 By looking after yourself and not giving into anxiety, stress, fear or anger, you will keep the entire household calm.